miaig/abschlussarbeit/README.md

   This file holds the requirements for pip
 - `shell.nix`
   This file is only used on nixos and for the nix packagemananger
+- `.envrc`
+  This is also a bit of linuz nixos magic to automatically set up the development environment using direnv
 - `main.py`
   The main file for the project